 She is an Honorary Fellow of Falmouth University and Artist Research Fellow in the Department of Drama at Queen Mary, University of London.
 In the past, she was Visiting Artist at University of Roehampton; Associate Research Fellow at the Birkbeck Centre for Contemporary Theatre, University of London; and an Associate Artist of Chelsea Theatre (London).
 In addition to numerous commissions and local, state, and national funding awards for work with Goat Island, she was awarded a Crosscut (Chicago) grant for new collaborations, received an Illinois Governor’s grant for international exchange and in the UK has been the recipient of funding from Arts Council England.

-Essays on performance and related topics by Karen Christopher have appeared in ‘TDR’, ‘Frakcija’, ‘Theatre, Dance, and Performance Training’, ‘Green Letters’, and in Small Acts of Repair: Performance, Ecology and Goat Island (Routledge), DIY and DIY too (University of Chichester), and Imagined Theatres: Writing for a theoretical stage (Routledge).
+Essays on performance and related topics by Karen Christopher have appeared in ‘TDR’, ‘Frakcija’, ‘Theatre, Dance, and Performance Training’, ‘Green Letters’, and in Small Acts of Repair: Performance, Ecology and Goat Island (Routledge), DIY and DIY too (University of Chichester), Imagined Theatres: Writing for a theoretical stage (Routledge) and The Creative Critic: Writing as/about Practice (Routledge, 2018).
 See Writing.